 Read that again: nearly half of all code in Copilot-enabled environments is written by the AI.
 Developers accept 88% of its suggestions.
 They complete tasks 55% faster.

-This isn’t “assistance.”
-This is replacement happening in slow motion—except it’s not slow, it’s just visible enough that we haven’t panicked yet.
+Call it “assistance” if you want.
+It’s replacement happening in slow motion—except it’s not slow, just visible enough that we haven’t panicked yet.

 McKinsey’s 30% Warning